LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 User interaction points represent the core concept of the developed library and are intended to provide user-friendliness on the one hand and the rapid development of own analysis and optimisation algorithms on the other.

-For this purpose, the library was divided into individual modules, which are shown in the graphic \ref{MRP_library_module_high_level_overview.png}.
+For this purpose, the library is divided into individual modules, which are shown in the graphic \ref{MRP_library_module_high_level_overview.png}.
 In combination, these represent a typical measurement-analysis-evaluation workflow of data.
 For this purpose, a module system with standardised functional patterns and data types was developed and packed together in a extendable Python library.